 Development of a non-contact method for the removal of ectoparasites from salmon in aquaculture

 Salmon is one of the most popular food fish in Germany.
-Since wild stocks do not meet the demand anymore, salmon is now reared in large aquaculture sites at sea.
-The world's largest producer is Norway, but aquaculture sites for salmon can also be found in Scotland, Ireland and Chile.
+To meet the constant demand, salmon is reared in large aquaculture facilities at sea.
+The largest producer is Norway, but aquaculture facilities for salmon can also be found in Scotland, Ireland and Chile.

-Therefore, the salmon lice project will develop a novel method for the control of salmon lice.
-AWI is working together with the partners Micor GmbH, glammeier+john, Purima GmbH and TTZ-Bremerhaven .
-By combining infrared light and ultrasound in a treatment section, the parasites shall be separated from their hosts without contact and filtered out of the water afterwards.
+Therefore, together with the partners Micor GmbH, glammeier+john, Purima GmbH and TTZ-Bremerhave, a new treatment method for controlling salmon lice will be developed.
+By combining infrared light with ultrasound in one treatment section, the parasites are to be gently and contactlessly separated from the host and then filtered out of the water.